streamingfast/firehose-aptos/docs/extractor_message_exachange_format.md

 Each message are form in a single line of UTF-8 text characters, each line must be terminated by a single line ending terminal symbol specific to the platform we currently runs on, e.g. `\n` on Unix and OS X, `\r\n` on Windows.

-Each line must be prefixed by `DMLOG ` to add some validation to all messages received.
+Each line must be prefixed by `FIRE ` to add some validation to all messages received.

-Each message **not** prefixed by `DMLOG ` received must be ignored by the reader.
+Each message **not** prefixed by `FIRE ` received must be ignored by the reader.

 Each "parameter" element in the line must separated by a space character.

-Each "parameter" element in the line must written in string form **without** double-quotes, so a pure string like `bob` is written the same way as the number `10` respectively `DMLOG TRX bob` and `DMLOG TRX 10`.
+Each "parameter" element in the line must written in string form **without** double-quotes, so a pure string like `bob` is written the same way as the number `10` respectively `FIRE TRX bob` and `FIRE TRX 10`.

 #### `INIT`

 ```
-DMLOG INIT <client_name> <client_version> <fork_name> <firehose_major> <firehose_minor>
+FIRE INIT <client_name> <client_version> <fork_name> <firehose_major> <firehose_minor>
 ```

-The first message that should be sent is the `DMLOG INIT` message that is used to ensure the reader is able to handle the format the instrumented process is about to send to use.
+The first message that should be sent is the `FIRE INIT` message that is used to ensure the reader is able to handle the format the instrumented process is about to send to use.
 The `INIT` messages is also used to exchange some basic information like the client's name, client's version, fork name and Firehose major and minor version.

 And here the description of each parameters: